-Irish Stammering Association as the nationally recognised organisation for people affected by stammering is committed to building and developing the stammering community, being the trusted source of reliable information, raising awareness and influencing policy.
+Irish Stammering Association is the nationally recognised organisation committed to building, developing and supporting the stammering community, raising awareness of stammering and being the trusted source of accurate, trusted and reliable information in Ireland.

-ISA places the needs of the person affected by stammering at the centre of our work and delivers support to the community connected by stammering in a caring and positive manner.
+Irish Stammering Association places the needs and potential of the person at the centre of our services, in a caring and supportive manner.

 David is a strong proponent of the development of a stammering community, and believes that this can both help the person who stammers as well as building a greater acceptance of stammering in the general population.
 David has had a stammer since he was a child and works as a civil servant in Dublin.

 Nora joined the Board of the Irish Stammering Association in 2017 and is now Vice Chair.
 She has been a person who stammers for as long as she can remember.
 With time, exploration and reflection, she has come a long way in becoming more comfortable, compassionate and open (and sometimes even proud!) with this as an integral part of who she is.

 With the ISA, Nora is particularly interested in connecting with the stammering community, and in raising awareness to help people who stammer and those around them better understand, respect and value stammering.
 In relation to stammering, and in other areas of her life, she is committed to social change.